pasabanov/docsy/userguide/content/en/docs/adding-content/content.md

 {{% alert title="Note" color="info" %}}
 Hugo also supports adding content using other markups using [external parsers as helpers](https://gohugo.io/content-management/formats/#additional-formats-through-external-helpers).
 For example, you can add content in RST using `rst2html` as an external parser (though be aware this does not support all flavors of RST, such as Sphinx RST).
 Similarly, you can use `asciidoctor` to parse Asciidoc files, or `pandoc` for other formats.

-External parsers may not be suitable for use with all deployment options, as you'll need to install the external parser and run Hugo yourself to generate your site (so, for example, you won't be able to use [Netlify's continuous deployment feature](/docs/deployment/#deployment-with-netlify)).
+External parsers may not be suitable for use with all deployment options, as you'll need to install the external parser and run Hugo yourself to generate your site.
 In addition, adding an external parser may cause performance issues building larger sites.
 {{% /alert %}}

 ### Working with links